googlefonts/noto-emoji/README.md

 (compressed image files, for example) will be put into a build subdirectory; the font will be at the top level.

+## Docker build

+Alternatively, you can also build the font within Docker through the provided Dockerfile.
+Just run `docker build . -t blobmoji && docker run --rm -it -v "$PWD/output:/output" blobmoji`.
+The resulting font will reside in the 'output' folder in your current working directory.

 ## Using NotoColorEmoji

 NotoColorEmoji uses the CBDT/CBLC color font format, which is supported by Android